Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 When an application interacts with Alluxio in HA mode, the client must know about the connection information of Alluxio HA cluster, so that the client knows how to discover the Alluxio leading master.
-The following sections listed out two ways to specify the HA Alluxio service address on the client side.
+The following sections list two ways to specify the HA Alluxio service address on the client side.

 ### Specify Alluxio Service in Configuration Parameters

-Users can pre-configure the service address of an Alluxio HA cluster in environment variables or site properties, and then connect to the service using Alluxio URI like to `alluxio:///path` where the required connection details to the HA cluster information is already provided.
+Users can pre-configure the service address of an Alluxio HA cluster in environment variables or site properties, and then connect to the service using an Alluxio URI such as `alluxio:///path`.
-For example, With Alluxio connection information in `core-site.xml` of Hadoop, Hadoop CLI can connect to Alluxio cluster with HA.
+For example, with Alluxio connection information in `core-site.xml` of Hadoop, Hadoop CLI can connect to the Alluxio cluster.

 ```console
 $ hadoop fs -ls alluxio:///directory